Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 In this view, you can see a table of internal links on your site.
 This breakdown will show all pages in a descending order based on how many internal links they receive.

-• Does your cornerstone content have too few backlinks?
+• Does your cornerstone content have too few internal links?

-When you structure a site this way, kind of like a very flat pyramid, it is an easy hierarchy to understand.
+One approach is to make a very flat pyramid of content linking.
 At the top is your homepage.
 You have your high-level category pages underneath that, and underneath those, you have the individual pages that make up those categories.

 To give your website this general shape, work on grouping similar content through internal links.
 Where possible, make sure that the anchor text describes the content it is linking to.
 So, instead of linking to a page for “Chocolate Chip Cookie Recipes” on the phrase “click here,” you might make the anchor text read “Our complete guide to chocolate chip cookie recipes.”